Ultimate guide to baby sleep: How to make baby sleep

 Cocoon Sleep Bag:

-Ted and Luna offer the safest and softest Cocoon Sleep Bag, also known as a sleep sack, for baby’s sound sleep.
+Ted and Luna offers the safest and softest Cocoon Sleeping Bags also known as a sleep sack, for baby’s sound sleep.
 They provide dual benefits of a safe baby swaddle and blanket.
 As the sack moves with the baby, it leaves no chance for loose bedding caught in the baby's face or being unable to roll on its back which can happen with traditional swaddles.
 It eliminates suffocation and thus reduces the risks of SIDS.